 I work best with people who are motivated to engage in therapy, and are ready to make some changes or movement toward their goals.
 I like incorporating humor, and creative and artistic elements into my work.
 I also tend to provide information and education about how and why things impact our mental health, perceptions, and experiences, as a way to help break the shame cycle all of us get into sometimes.

-For the people who like to know about qualifications: I have a master’s degree in marriage and family therapy from Argosy University, Twin Cities, and am currently completing a doctorate in marriage and family therapy at the same institution.
-I also frequently engage in continuing education to better help my clients who are facing challenges that might fall a little more outside of the mainstream.
+For the people who like to know about qualifications: I have a master’s degree in marriage and family therapy from Argosy University, Twin Cities, and am currently completing a doctorate in marriage and family therapy as well.
+I frequently engage in continuing education to better help my clients who are facing challenges that might fall a little more outside of the mainstream.
 Prior to becoming a therapist, I worked in human services, nonprofit management, and business administration.
 I have a bachelor’s degree in business from Saint Mary’s University of Minnesota, and a master’s degree in human resource management from Concordia University, Saint Paul.

-I have had specialized training related to trauma, birth trauma, LGBTQIA+ concerns and affirmative therapy, transgender care, somatic interventions, anxiety disorders, psychological first aid, Cognitive Behavioral Therapy, and Gottman Method Couple Therapy, among other things.
-I also have a certificate in Maternal Mental Health from Postpartum Support International, and am a certified PREPARE/ENRICH facilitator.
+I have had specialized training related to trauma, birth trauma, LGBTQIA+ concerns and affirmative therapy, somatic interventions, anxiety disorders, neurobiology, psychological first aid, sexuality, poly and kink relationships, Cognitive Behavioral Therapy, Gottman Method Couple Therapy, and EMDR, among other things.
+I am a Certified Transgender Care Therapist, and certified PREPARE/ENRICH facilitator.
+I also have a certificate in Maternal Mental Health from Postpartum Support International, and am a trained and registered yoga teacher (RYT-200).

 Get in touch today to set up an appointment, or request a free 15 minute phone consultation to see if we will be a good fit.